kcbleeker/NameFilterHopper/README.md

 # NameFilterHopper

 A Minecraft Paper plugin that allows you to control what items a hopper can pick up or move, based on the hopper's custom name.
+No commands needed!

 ![Named Hopper](images/hopper_name.png)